 General Faculty Development

 ERGP sponsors professional development events throughout the year to help faculty advance their research portfolios.
-Additionally, the Dean’s Office encourages engineering faculty and staff to take advantage of activities offered by groups on campus, such as the Office of Research and Sponsored Programs, Kansas State University Research Foundation and the Center for the Advancement of Teaching and Learning.
+Additionally, the Dean’s Office encourages engineering faculty and staff to take advantage of activities offered by groups on campus, such as the Office of Research Development, Kansas State University Research Foundation and the Center for the Advancement of Teaching and Learning.

 College of Engineering/Global Campus Distance Education Professional Development Travel Award